docandrew/CuBit/README.md

 Testing & Debugging Tips
 ========================
+Using VirtualBox, you'll probably want to use the ICH9 chipset, but the default 64-bit hardware appears to work fine too.
+Please experiment with different amounts of RAM, number of CPUs, etc.

 VirtualBox is a good tool for testing, however QEMU is nice when you need to use GDB to track down certain issues.

-Using VirtualBox, you'll probably want to use the ICH9 chipset.
+Note that CuBit makes use of some fairly recent CPU features, so you'll want to tell QEMU to use a newer chipset and CPU.
+The `-machine q35` and `-cpu Broadwell` options seem to work well.

+QEMU command w/o debugger:
+    qemu-system-x86_64 -machine q35 -cpu Broadwell -m 64M -cdrom path/to/cubit_kernel.iso

+GDB Tips:

 Register add'l info: `rt`
 Registers: `rg64`
 Stack trace: `k`

-To use QEMU:
+To use QEMU to debug:
-`qemu-system-x86_64 -s -S -m 4G -cdrom path\to\cubit_kernel.iso -serial stdio`
+    qemu-system-x86_64 -machine q35 -cpu Broadwell -s -S -m 4G -cdrom path\to\cubit_kernel.iso -serial stdio

 QEMU will start in a paused state while it waits for the debugger.